vikchupak/DevOps/Linux/variables.md

 ### Null vs unset
 ![NULL(just_empty_string)_and_unset](https://github.com/user-attachments/assets/be19b45b-a4cf-4049-834a-639bf9839585)

 **Null string - string the length of zero.
-If value is not given, the variable is assigned the null string.**
+If value is not given, the variable is assigned the null string.** By default unset(not existing) vars are assigned null string on the fly while being substituted.
 - https://unix.stackexchange.com/questions/280430/are-the-null-string-and-the-same-string
 - https://stackoverflow.com/questions/10733317/whats-a-null-string-in-bash